weekdaysailor/gcr-web/content/about/our-plan.md

 ### Demonstrations

 The second phase involves launching policy demonstrations with national governments over several years.
-A specialized currency trading team will manage the carbon currency's value and establish floor pricing.
+A specialized market team will help prototype the carbon reward (XCR) price path and coordinate with prospective central bank partners on defending a proposed floor.
 The demonstrations may utilize blockchain technology and involve various low-carbon projects including renewable energy, reforestation, carbon capture, and industrial decarbonization.

 ### Communication